alire-project/alire/doc/publishing.md

 Read on for the details underlying these automated steps, or in case you need to perform further tweaking.

+## Creating a Github Personal Access Token

+A Personal Access Token (PAT) allows Alire to act on your behalf to fork the community index, push the new release manifest to a new branch in your own fork, and finally open a pull-request against the community repository.

+The PAT, once created, is a plain string.
+You can either export the environment variable `GH_TOKEN` set to this string, or provide it when Alire asks for it.

+There are two kinds of PATs on Github: classic and fine-grained.
+The latter are in beta and not documented here yet.
+Follow these steps to create a classic PAT:

+1. On the main https://github.com page, after having logged in, click on your profile photo on the top-right corner.
+1. Click on "Settings" in the list of options in the profile menu.
+1. Click on "Developer settings" entry at the bottom in your Settings page.
+1. Click on "Personal access tokens" and then "Tokens (classic)".
+1. Click on "Generate new token" and the select the classic variant.
+1. In the "Select scopes" section, under "repo", check "public_repo".
+This is the only permission needed for this PAT.
+1. Click on "Generate token" at the bottom.

+You will get the PAT string after completing the generation.

 ## General concepts

 The community index is a collection of